Menu

 Financial Officer

-Shelley is part of the Quality and Population Health team at Cascadia Health.
+Shelley (they/them) is part of the Quality and Population Health team at Cascadia Health.
 In their role at Cascadia, they track and identify trends in incident reports, client grievances, client survey results, and more.
 They regularly use program evaluation skills to create and reinforce systemic supports for Cascadia's direct care staff.
 Shelley is passionate about equitable, person-centered mental healthcare.

 Shelley holds an M.A.
 In Community Psychology from Concordia University, where they conducted their first empowerment evaluation with Concordia's student PRIDE club.
 Prior to Concordia, Shelley worked as a post-baccalaureate research assistant in Oregon State University's Social Interaction lab.
 Their academic background is primarily psychological science.
 Shelley sees empowerment evaluation and participatory evaluation as opportunities to apply the scientific method in service of their communities.